Arc676/ChatBot/README.md

 Deimos
 - Reads [Vongsprache](https://github.com/Arc676/Vongsprache) scripts, evaluates them, and replies with the output
 - Requires a `vongsprache` executable in the project root
+- Requests should contain two code blocks, the first of which contains the script and the second of which contains any user input to be passed to the script

 System Requirements:
 [Node.js](http://nodejs.org)